EhsanAsh/my_portfolio/assets/work-flow.md

     *THEN* I am taken to that deployed application
 6. *WHEN I* resize the page or view the site on various screens and devices *THEN* I am presented with a responsive layout that adapts to my viewport

 ---

 # Algorithm:
-**Create and deploy a portfolio website which contains work samples, contact, about and every related elements.**
+>Create and deploy a portfolio website which contains work samples, contact, about and every related elements.

 ---
 ## Tasks:
 1. Add author's name, picture and links to; about, contact and work samples.

 ---
 ## Pattern Recognition:
 - Use HTML semantic elements.

 ---
 ## Abstraction:
-*Ignore creating other pages*
+- Ignore creating other pages.
-*Ignore loading projects*
+- Ignore loading projects.

 ---
 ## sequence:
 **N/A**

 ---
 ## Debug:
 **N/A**